Public Wi-Fi Security Risks

 Data Sniffing and Eavesdropping

-Unauthorised individuals can easily intercept data transmitted over public networks without proper precautions.
-Cybercriminals may surreptitiously monitor data transmissions, potentially leading to unauthorised access to confidential information.
+Without proper precautions, unauthorised individuals can easily intercept data transmitted over public networks.
+Cybercriminals may secretly monitor data transmissions, potentially gaining unauthorised access to confidential information.

 Malware

 Users risk inadvertently downloading harmful software onto their devices when connected to compromised networks.
-Cybercriminals exploit vulnerabilities to infect devices with malware, leading to operational disruptions and potential data breaches.
+Cybercriminals can exploit these vulnerabilities to install malware, which can then steal data, damage systems, or even take control of devices.

 Ransomware Attacks

-Public Wi-Fi networks provide fertile ground for ransomware attacks, where cybercriminals encrypt data on compromised devices and demand payment for its release.
-Such attacks can inflict significant financial losses and reputational damage on businesses.
+Public Wi-Fi networks are prime targets for ransomware attacks, where cybercriminals encrypt data on compromised devices and demand payment for its release.
+Such attacks can cause significant financial losses and reputational damage to businesses.

 Phishing Scams

-Users may encounter deceptive prompts or fraudulent login pages designed to extract valuable information through deceitful means.
-Phishing attacks conducted over public Wi-Fi networks can facilitate identity theft and financial fraud.
+Users may encounter deceptive prompts or fraudulent login pages designed to extract valuable information.
+Phishing attacks over public Wi-Fi networks can lead to identity theft and financial fraud.

 Business Email Compromise (BEC)